What is the 2022 Yosemite Valley Circulation Pilot and how long will it last?

-This pilot will test how well potential changes to roads and intersections relieve traffic congestion in Yosemite Valley.
+This pilot, a continuation of the 2021 pilot, will test how well potential changes to roads and intersections relieve traffic congestion in Yosemite Valley.

-This pilot will be in place at least until August and includes:
+This pilot will be in place from mid-May through mid-October and includes:

-For the past several years, we have been working with the Federal Highway Administration to collect traffic data and use a computer model to figure out the best way to reduce traffic congestion in Yosemite Valley.
+For the past several years, we have been working with the Federal Highway Administration to collect traffic data and use a computer model to test various methods of reducing traffic congestion in Yosemite Valley.
 The computer model shows:

 Why are all the changes being tried at once?